thomaswp/SourceCheck/R/ITAP/README.md

 ## Evaluation

 Each classifier submitted to the Data Challenge should be evaluated based on its ability to predict students' success on their first attempt at a given problem, given their history of performance on previous problems.
 Participants are responsible for evaluating their classifier, but we may verify results.
 Participants should evaluate classifier performance on 19 problems (detailed below) separately, as well as overall performance for all problems.
-Performance should be measured using the standard metrics of Precision, Recall, F1 score and Cohen's kappa.
+Performance should be measured using the standard metrics of Precision, Recall, F1 score and Cohen's kappa (measuring "agreement" between the classifier and the ground truth).

 The challenge only includes predictions for the first 19 problems, for which at least 20 students made attempts at the problem.
 These problems, in order of most attempts are: